 Make sure to plan a lot of breaks – as a minimum every two hours

-Remember that the children shouldn’t sit in the car seat for longer than 2 hours in the row as it’s not safe, so plan your breaks at a maximum 2h of driving.
+Remember that the children shouldn’t sit in the car seat for longer than 2 hours in a row as it’s not safe, so plan your breaks at a maximum of 2h of driving.

 To be fair, we don’t plan breaks, per se.
 When it’s coming to be around 2 hours of driving, we just stop at the nearest rest spot.
 (Well, it is one of the basic road trip safety tips, even if you’re driving without kids).